Panama housing market heats up as country booms

 Panama encourages FDI in real estate by offering various incentives such as property tax exemptions, according to Jeff Barton of Punta Pacifica Realty.

-For what it is worth, the country remained on the top spot in International Living’s Global Retirement Index as the world’s best place to retire in 2016, due to its convenience (ease of access from US, currency in US dollars, English is widely understood), world-class amenities, good beaches, and affordability.
+For what it is worth, International Living´s Global Retirement Index names Panama as one of the world´s best places to retire in 2018, due to its convenience (ease of access from US, currency in US dollars, English is widely understood), world-class amenities, good beaches, and affordability.

-Panama removed from FATF's "grey list", but money-laundering remains rampant
+Panama has been removed from FATF´s "grey list", but money-laundering is still rampant

 - In the prestigious neighbourhood of Costa del Este, newly constructed luxury apartments sell for about US$2,800 per sq. m.

 - In Punta Pacifica and Balboa Avenue, property prices range from US$2,600 to US$3,000 per sq. m.
 Three-bedroom oceanfront condominium units in these neighbourhoods are priced at about US$350,000.
 In YOO and Villa del Mar, two of the most expensive buildings on Balboa Avenue, average property prices were US$2,962 per sq. m and US$3,064 per sq. m, respectively, in June 2016, according to Panama Equity real estate.

 - In San Francisco, newly built houses are generally priced from US$1,750 per sq. m.